romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-What is the most effective approach for distributing actions within an enterprise?
+Q: What is the most effective approach for distributing actions within an enterprise?
 <details><summary>Show the answer</summary><p>

 - **Create a centralized shared repository and utilize GitHub's internal networking features for distribution**